PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 Finally, the entire file loaded!

-### There must be an easier way
+### Isn't there an easier way?

-There must be an easier to validate encoding than loading data into Postgres, preferably using builtin tools.
-Despite a fair amount of searching, I haven't found it yet.
+I'm glad to learned how to inspect and convert invalid UTF8 bytes sequences.
+I just wish I didn't have to rely on postgres to find them.
+There's probably a builtin tool I can use to valididate encoding, but, despite a fair amount of searching, I haven't found it yet.